Prior Analytics: Legacy

 Page from a 13th/14th-century Latin transcript of Aristotle's Opera Logica.

 Aristotle's Prior Analytics represents the first time in history when Logic is scientifically investigated.
 On those grounds alone, Aristotle could be considered the Father of Logic for as he himself says in Sophistical Refutations, "When it comes to this subject, it is not the case that part had been worked out before in advance and part had not; instead, nothing existed at all."
+In this text, one can also find the orthodox way of referring to undetermined variables by using letters instead of examples ('all A is B' instead of 'all humans are animals').
+The idea of generalizing variables in this manner, which is ubiquitous by today's standards, began with Aristotle.

 Ancient commentaries

 In the third century AD, Alexander of Aphrodisias's commentary on the Prior Analytics is the oldest extant and one of the best of the ancient tradition and is available in the English language.

 In the sixth century, Boethius composed the first known Latin translation of the Prior Analytics, however, this translation has not survived, and the Prior Analytics may have been unavailable in Western Europe until the eleventh century, when it was quoted from by Bernard of Utrecht.

 The so-called Anonymus Aurelianensis III from the second half of the twelfth century is the first extant Latin commentary, or rather fragment of a commentary.